Grammar Info

 About おきに

-While ()きに may appear to be an adverb, it is actually a combination of ()き, a suffix meaning 'opening', and the case marking particle に. ()きに (often without kanji) is an expression used to show that something happens 'every (A)', or 'at intervals of (A)'.
+()きに is a combination of ()き, a suffix meaning 'opening' or 'interval', and the case marking particle に.
+Primarily written without kanji, it is an expression used to show that something happens 'every (A)', or 'at intervals of (A)'.

-As おきに is technically a suffix, it will be attached to the end of numbers or counters that it is highlighting as being an 'opening'.
+Due to おきに being a suffix, it will be attached to the end of numbers, counters, or any 'space' that it is highlighting as being an 'opening' or 'interval'.

 Caution

-It is very common to get ごとに, and おきに mixed up.
-While ごとに has the literal meaning of 'every', おきに has the literal meaning of 'opening'.
-Due to this, おきに will not always mean 'every'.
-Let's look at some examples of when these two expressions are the same, and when they are not.
+It is very common to get ごとに and おきに mixed up.
+The former literally means 'every'.
+However, the latter having the meaning of 'at intervals' makes things confusing. おきに itself will only mean 'every' sometimes.
+Let's look at some examples of when these two expressions overlap in meaning, and when they do not.

 • 一日(いちにち)おきに目薬(めぐすり)()す。